Sutton, London: Town centre regeneration

+The council plans to sell several properties, including the Civic Centre site, Sutton Library, Russettings, and the disused Secombe Theatre, to develop new homes, including affordable housing.
+Over the next ten years, the St Nicholas Centre will be replaced with higher-quality buildings featuring shops, restaurants, bars, new council offices, a library, and a community hub.

 Heritage Action Zone

 In March 2017 it was announced that Sutton town centre had been designated one of the first ten Heritage Action Zones by Historic England.
 Gaining this status will unlock resources to enhance the historic environment, including the conservation area, to encourage economic growth.
 Heritage will be made a central consideration for new developments in the area to retain the town's distinct architectural nature.